Agricultural Education and Training

 Farm Equipment and Safety/Equipos Agrícolas y Seguridad

 Farming at scale using organic practices requires unique skills and experience.
 We’ve taken great care to make farm safety at the forefront of all that we do, from the safety of our workers to that of the food that leaves our farm.
-We offer training on tractor safety and operation and recently launched Farm Mechanic Basics, a new Farm Hub program that began in January of 2022.
+We offer training on tractor safety and operation and recently launched Farm Mechanic Basics (English), a new Farm Hub program that began in January of 2022.
 This fall, we will pilot the program in Spanish.